 - T3 successful.
 The volumes are back online.
 Use the final checks to get your environment operational again. - T3 incomplete.
 One or more of the volumes is offline because there was fast write data in the cache.
 Further actions are required to bring the volumes online again.
-Contact IBM Support for more details regarding how to bring the volumes online again. - T3 failed.
+See "Recovering from offline VDisks using the CLI" on page 70 for details. - T3 failed.
 Call IBM Support.
 Do not attempt any further action.